Home

 Set the refrigerator part to 38 degrees Fahrenheit (3°C) and freezer part to 0 degrees Fahrenheit (-18°C).

 Bacteria grows most rapidly between 40 degrees Fahrenheit (4°C) and 140 degrees Fahrenheit (60°C).
 Zero degrees Fahrenheit (-18°C) is the temperature, suitable for long term frozen items preservation.
+Do remember: proper refrigerator temperature setting is very important for healthy food storage.

 If your refrigerator only has a single temperature control, try setting the dial to a medium setting first.
 Measure the temperature - fresh food compartment temperature should not be higher than 40 degrees Fahrenheit (4°C).